atzberg/mlmod/tests/README.md

+# ✴️ Tests

-Please see the sub-folders above for running tests.
-Additional information can also be found in the [documentation pages](https://web.atzberger.org/mlmod/docs/index.html).
+🔹Please see the sub-folders above for running tests.

+🔹Additional information can also be found in the [documentation pages](https://web.atzberger.org/mlmod/docs/index.html).